 Areas of Expertise

-My areas of expertise cohere around the field of Communication Studies.
-I teach oral communication courses that include public speaking for professional presentations, persuasion, leadership in small groups, and intercultural Communication.
+My areas of interest are in the field of Communication Studies.
+I teach human communication courses that include public speaking, organizational communication, persuasion, leadership in small groups, and intercultural Communication.

 1985 Master of Arts, Speech Communication, Oklahoma State University, Stillwater, Oklahoma.

 1982 Bachelor of Theology, The Way College of Biblical Research, Indiana Campus, Rome City, Indiana.

 1978 Bachelor of Arts, Journalism, Indiana University, Bloomington, Indiana.

 Awards and Honors

 2010-2011 Professional development leave awarded for one semester to develop dissertation research for Ed.D in Educational Leadership.

 2010 Emerging Scholars Workshop participant AERA Division J Higher Education

 2009 Graduate Scholars award to present a paper at the Mid South Educational Research Association conference Baton Rouge, LA.